metarank/metarank/doc/tutorial_ranklens.md

 ### 3. Inference

-Run Metarank REST API service to process feedback events and re-rank in real-time.
+Run Metarank REST API service to process feedback events and rerank in real-time.
 By default Metarank will be available on `localhost:8080` and you can send feedback events to `http://<ip>:8080/feedback` and get personalized ranking from `http://<ip>:8080/rank/<MODEL_NAME>`.
 ```shell